-You can grab the patterns for free until Sunday June 11th ... after that they will only be available in the member's section which is also where I have added the monster letter match.
+As of 2022 this activity can be found in the member's section which is also where I have added the monster letter match.

-The free membership printable this week is ladybug math.
-This is a great activity for number recognition as well as fine motor development.
+I made a ladybug math activity that is also great for number recognition as well as fine motor development.
 I printed the patterns on cardstock paper ... cut them out ... and then laminated them.

 I set the ladybugs out along with black pony beads for the children to use as counters.
 If you do not have pony beads you can also use playdough that has been rolled into small balls.

 In this activity the children count out and put the same number of pony beads on the ladybug that is indicated on the leaf.
-You can grab the patterns for free until Sunday June 12th ... after that they will only be available in the member's section which is also where I have added ladybug alphabet and number matching.
+As of 2022 this activity can be found in the member's section which is also where I have added ladybug alphabet and number matching.

 We are starting our ladybug theme next week and I made a color match that could be done using a muffin tin in one of our outdoor centers.